1609033alumno/1609033alumno/README.md

 ### Hi there 👋
+My name is Laura Valeria Castillo and this is my profile:
+  Student and interesting in programming languages and IA , I startes with my first concepts about generative IA and I'm very exited for this topic.
 <!--
 **1609033alumno/1609033alumno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.